sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 A few differences:
 - it tells the model to guess
+- it tells the model that the answer will be a celebrity
 - it only contains examples for the task at hand
 - it contains many more examples
 - it uses the fill in X formulation